axshen/SoFiA-2/README.md

 As an alternative, we provide a `Makefile` for those who prefer to use `make` to install SoFiA 2.
 The `Makefile` itself contains a few examples of how to invoke it with different compilers (with or without OpenMP support).
 Note that if you prefer to use `make`, you may still want to create a symbolic link or alias to the `sofia` executable file in the end to make SoFiA 2 easily accessible across your system.

 **NOTE:** Others may have created alternative ways of downloading and installing SoFiA 2.
-As we have no control over such third-party distributions, we cannot provide support for installation methods other than the ones described here.
+As we have no control over such third-party distributions or packages, we cannot provide any support for installation methods other than the one described here.
 If you have installed SoFiA 2 through a third-party repository, please contact the administrator of that package in the case of installation issues.

 ## Documentation